TobyLeelsz/TobyLeelsz.github.io/_pages/about.md

 # 💬 Invited Talks
 - *2023.09*, Invited by Xinjie Shen, Application of Diffusion Model on Offline Reinforcement Learning.

-# 💻 Internships & Research Experience
+# 💻 Internships and Research Experience
 - *2022.09 - 2023.04*, Neural Networks Compression and Acceleration Research.
 - *2023.05 - now*, Application of Diffusion Model on Offline Reinforcement Learning.